 In dental bonding, a tooth-colored composite resin is applied to repair a chipped, decayed, fractured, or discolored tooth.
 The material bonds to the tooth, which is why the procedure is called bonding.
 Unlike veneers, which are fabricated in a dental laboratory, bonding can be performed in a single visit.

 Bonding is among the easiest, least expensive, and quickest cosmetic dental procedures.
 Composite resin can be shaped and polished to match the surrounding teeth for beautiful, natural-looking results.
-See Niloufar Molayem, D.D.S. in Pasadena to find out how bonding can improve your smile.
+See Pasadena cosmetic dentist, Niloufar Molayem, D.D.S. to find out how bonding can improve your smile.

 Dental Bonding Uses